muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

 What is this an open laundromat?
-Ah no it's BEV owners charging their bitch BEV.
+Ah no it's BEV owners charging their bitch BEVs.

 <img width="400" src="https://pbs.twimg.com/media/ECWNovcXsAI52PR?format=jpg" />